IARCbioinfo/BQSR-nf/README.md

 3. [*GATK4*](https://software.broadinstitute.org/gatk/guide/quickstart) must be in the PATH variable
 4. [GATK bundle](https://software.broadinstitute.org/gatk/download/bundle) VCF files with lists of indels and SNVs (recommended: 1000 genomes indels, dbsnp VCF)

+You can provide a config file to customize the multiqc report (see https://multiqc.info/docs/#configuring-multiqc).

 ## Input
  | Type      | Description     |
   |-----------|---------------|